Bribery & Ethics

 For Employees:

-Any act of bribery, in whatever form, is unacceptable both in accordance with Ipeco business ethics, and with UK law (including, without limitation, the Act).
+Any act of bribery, in whatever form, is unacceptable either in accordance with Ipeco business ethics, UK law (including, without limitation, the Act) or other applicable laws.
 Ipeco will consider taking disciplinary action against anyone who fails to comply with this Policy up to and including dismissal.
-Failure to comply with this Policy may also leave Employees open to criminal prosecution under the Act.
-Offences under the Act can result in an unlimited fine and/or imprisonment up to a maximum of 10 years.
+Failure to comply with this Policy may also leave Employees open to criminal prosecution under the Act or other applicable laws.
+Offences under the Act or other applicable laws can result in an unlimited fine and/or imprisonment (which, in the case of offences under the Act, of up to a maximum of 10 years.

 For Ipeco:

-A breach of this Policy by an Employee or Business Partner could result in Ipeco breaching the Act.
-An offence under the Act may result in the Company being given an unlimited fine and is likely to result in negative publicity and serious damage to the reputation, goodwill, and business of Ipeco.
+A breach of this Policy by an Employee or Business Partner could result in Ipeco breaching the Act or other applicable laws.
+An offence under the Act or other applicable laws may result in the Company being given an unlimited fine and is likely to result in negative publicity and serious damage to the reputation, goodwill, and business of Ipeco.

 For Partners:

-The business relationship with Partners which violate this Policy and/or the Act will be terminated.
+The business relationship with Partners which violate this Policy, the Act and/or or other applicable laws will be terminated.

 15. Concerns